SeanixReal/Eco-Matic/README.md

 ## X. Areas for Improvement

 ### To Refactor:
-- **Tracker Data Structures**: Transaction/recycle trackers still rely on manual arrays; introducing lightweight `Transaction`/`RecycleEntry` types (or even simple structs) would simplify maintenance
+- **Tracker Data Structures**: Transaction/recycle trackers still rely on manual arrays
 - **Code Organization**: Everything is in one `Program.cs` file.
 I should split my classes into separate files to make the codebase more maintainable
 - **Magic Numbers**: I have hardcoded constants scattered around (array sizes, stock thresholds).
-I should extract these to class-level constants for easier adjustments
 - **Sales Report**: My report only shows basic metrics.
-I could enhance it to display insights like best-selling items or item type breakdown
+I could enhance it to display insights like item type breakdown

 ### To Implement:
 - **Advanced Reporting**: I want to add features like multi-day sales reports, inventory valuation, and restock history
 - **Recyclable Item Configuration**: Instead of hardcoding recycling rates, I should make them configurable
-- **Search/Filter for Logs**: I want to add the ability to filter event logs by date, item name, or transaction type (this is gonna be hard fsfs)

 ## XI.
 Author Notes

 This is a midterm project demonstrating core C# and OOP principles through a practical, interactive console application.
 The code emphasizes proper data handling, and user-friendly design while maintaining a focus on sustainability and social responsibility.

-For presentations, I usually run `dotnet run --project eco-matic/eco-matic.csproj`, showcase a recycled deposit plus a couple of duplicate purchases, then print the receipt to highlight the grouped lines, total spend, recycle credits, and change return summary.

 ## XII.
 Class Diagram